tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

  bitbake b2qt-embedded-qt6-image
 ```

-The build wll take now some time but with that we can try it out!
+The build will take now some time, but with that we can try it out!

 ### Boot image